clockelliptic/3DGrapher/README.md

-# 3DGrapher
+# 3DGrapher - Prototype
-3D Graphing Calculator app written in Python and Qt
+3D Graphing Calculator app written in Python and Qt with scipy-powered interpolation for undefined graph areas.

 In development.
 Features to be added include:
 - Tick marks and numbers on axes